savvyt/twitter/README.md

 * High-level to dos:
 	* This repo is very much a work in progress.
 I still need to clean up and consolidate the code, add more details about the pipeline process, and improve data visualization.
+	* Make script robust to timeout issues
+	* Make it possible to separate query strings and organize results in BQ based on query string matches (each row corresponds to a match with a given query paramater in the list)

 * Specific to dos:
 	* Need to make `stream-to-pubsub.py` search within tweets using lowercase tweet text (so that all results are captured, not just exact string matches)